+Study Abroad Advising

-Study Abroad Advising.
-Students interested in studying abroad for a semester, an academic year, or during the summer at one of our partnering exchange institutions may receive advising and assistance in planning the experience.
-Students interested in shortterm service or research-based study travel may also contact OMACR for guidance.
-We provide program-specific information, including cost analysis and funding guidance; assist students in preparation to assess the viability of the potential experience with their academic advisor; and also provide pre-departure and return education opportunities for students traveling outside the US as well as inbound international orientation programs for students who choose to study abroad at Columbia College.
+Students interested in studying abroad for a semester, for an academic year, or during the summer at one of our partnering exchange institutions may receive advising and assistance in planning the experience.
+Students interested in short-term service or research-based study travel may also contact OMACR for guidance.
+We provide program-specific information, including cost analyses and funding guidance; assist students and their academic advisors in preparing to assess the viability of the potential experience; and provide pre-departure and return education opportunities for students traveling outside the U.S. as well as inbound international orientation programs for students who choose to study abroad at Columbia College.